How to use Gorgias rules to prioritize VIP customers using customer tags: 2026 guide

 Let me guess: you just ran a big sale, and now your support queue is overflowing.
 You know your best customers, the ones who buy again and again, are somewhere in that pile of tickets.
 The big question is, how do you find them and give them the fast, white-glove service they deserve before they start getting antsy?

 This guide will walk you through exactly how to set up Gorgias rules to prioritize VIP customers using customer tags.
-We'll also be honest about the headaches teams run into when they try to scale this setup.
+We'll also look at some important considerations for teams as they scale this setup.
 Then, we’ll look at a more advanced, AI-powered way to work with Gorgias to really level up your VIP support.

 The importance of ticket prioritization